moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 |           `html`           |                           Include to generate storage diff preview between blocks.                           |
 |   `mock-signature-host`    | Mock signature host so that any signature starts with `0xdeadbeef` and filled by `0xcd` is considered valid. |

 You can run the command `yarn start` to fork chains by specifying a local configuration file.
-Alternatively, if the chain is listed in the repository's `configs` folder, either the name or the GitHub URL can be used.
+Alternatively, the name or the GitHub URL can be used if the chain is listed in the repository's `configs` folder.

 === "Local File Path"